Elementrix404/Elementrix404/README.md

 - 👋 Hi, I’m @Elementrix404
 - 👀 I’m interested in cars , aircrafts and sounding rockets.
 - 🌱 I’m currently learning aerodynamics and thermodynamics.
 Also going through python.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on learning codes on quantum computing.
 - 📫 How to reach me , you can mail me on my github email id.

 <!---